Alberta's oilsands industry is a huge source of harmful air pollution, study says

 However, Li said the researchers are interested to know more about where the emissions come from, as they may be more easily controlled from facilities such as plants where the bitumen is processed.

-According to the paper, SOAs make up more than half of the particulate matter less than 2.5 microns in size in many locations in the Northern Hemisphere.
+According to the paper, SOAs make up more than half of the particulate matter less than 2.5 microns in in many locations in the Northern Hemisphere.

-The World Health organization says particles of that size are small enough to be inhaled deep into the lungs, where they cause chronic inflammation.
+The World Health organization says particles of that are small enough to be inhaled deep into the lungs, where they cause chronic inflammation.
 Long-term exposure significantly boosts the risk of dying of cardiopulmonary illnesses, and there is no evidence of a safe level of exposure.

 As for environmental effects, Liggio says scientists are still trying to figure out how SOAs deposited in soil and water affect ecosystems.